 This deep dive course is intended to help you clarify what you want from your financial advisor and then take you through the steps to find an advisor that is a great fit for you.
 The course takes place within a trusted community of like-minded investors.
 You will go through a series of exercises on your own and then come together with your peers to share insights.
 The robust conversations you will have during your time together will sharpen and refine each participant’s thinking.
 During the course you will prioritize your goals, create a short list of potential advisors, and walk away with the ability to “close the deal” with a preferred advisor.

-The Financial Advisor course is a 3-part series that will be supported by monthly Circle discussions.
+The Financial Advisor course is a 3-part series that will be supported by bi-weekly Circle discussions.
 Members can ask questions on Mighty Networks, and they will be responded to by the Course Creators or other experts.

 The process of building a stronger relationship with your current advisor, getting them to integrate your requests for more values-alignment into your portfolio, or finding a new mission-driven advisor can seem daunting.
 During the course you will prioritize your goals, create a short list of potential advisors, and walk away with the ability to “close the deal” with a preferred advisor.